alexandrim0/tentura/packages/client/README.md

 ## How to build

-Tentura uses GraphQL codegen.
+Tentura uses codegen.
 So, before building the project as usual set .env, run the codegenerator:

 ```bash
 flutter gen-l10n